Item Library and Unit Cost Management

-Keep in mind, you will not able to bulk update unit costs for variations you’ve deleted from your item library.
+You will not able to bulk update unit costs for variations you’ve deleted from your item library.
 To update historical adjustments for a deleted variation, you’ll need to update each variation unit cost from your History.

 Read more about updating the unit cost for historical adjustments.

 While you are able to import the CSV data into a spreadsheet if your item library contains SKUs do not open the CSV file directly as some spreadsheet editors will modify your SKUs in unexpected ways.
 Specifically, they may remove leading 0s (ex.
 0012345 will become 12345) or convert them to scientific notation (ex.
 12345678999 will become 1.2346E+10).